Liouville property for groups and conformal dimension: Introduction

 \section{Introduction}

-Conformal dimension was introduced in the late 1980s by P.~Pansu in the study of quasi-isometries of hyperbolic spaces and related constructions (see, for example~\cite{pansu}).
+Conformal dimension was introduced in the late 1980s by P.~Pansu in the study of quasi-isometries of hyperbolic spaces and related constructions (see, for example,~\cite {pansu}).
 The conformal dimension of a metric space is the infimum of the Hausdorff dimensions of spaces quasi-symmetric to it.
 Since quasi-isometries of hyperbolic spaces correspond to quasi-symmetries of their boundaries, the conformal dimension is a natural invariant of hyperbolic groups and their boundaries.
-Since its definition, the conformal (and related Ahlfors-regular conformal) dimension became an important invariant in geometric group theory and dynamical systems.
+Since its definition, the conformal (and related Ahlfors-regular conformal) dimension has become an important invariant in geometric group theory and dynamical systems.
 See~\cite{mackay_tyson} for a survey of its properties and applications.

 Ahlfors-regular conformal dimension is especially useful and natural for self-similar metric spaces.
 Boundaries of hyperbolic groups are examples of such self-similar spaces.
-Another natural class of examples is metric spaces together with an expanding (branched) covering map $f:\mathcal{J}\arr\mathcal{J}$ (for example complex rational functions in restriction to their Julia set).
+Another natural class of examples is metric spaces with an expanding (branched) covering map $f\colon \mathcal{J}\arr\mathcal{J}$ (for example Julia sets of hyperbolic complex rational functions).
 Their quasi-conformal geometry is the subject of the works~\cite{haisinskypilgrim,haispilgr:subhyperbolic,haispilgr:inequiv} by P.~Ha\"{\i}ssinsky and K.~Pilgrim.

 Expanding self-coverings are encoded by the associated \emph{iterated monodromy groups}, introduced in the early 2000s, see~\cite{nek:book,nek:dyngroups}.
 They are examples of \emph{contracting self-similar groups}.
 The self-covering is reconstructed from the iterated monodromy group as their \emph{limit dynamical system}.
 The potential importance of the conformal dimension to the study of contracting self-similar groups was observed in~\cite{haispilgr:subhyperbolic}.